cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

 From now on, you will only need to use this one command whenever you want to deploy changes to your application.
 In the [Bluemix dashboard](https://console.ng.bluemix.net/), find the "cloudant-location-tracker" app.
 Look for "Routes" and find the route assigned to your app.
 Note that the route does not use SSL by default.
 I recommend changing the `http` to `https` in the route URL, as the Location Tracker app collects user credentials.
 Go ahead and visit this URL to see your newly deployed app!

 **Note:** You may notice that Bluemix assigns a route URL to your app containing a random word.
 This is defined by the [`manifest.yml`](https://github.com/cloudant-labs/location-tracker-nodejs/blob/master/manifest.yml) file.
 The `host` key in this file contains the value `cloudant-location-tracker-${random-word}`.
 The random word is there to ensure that multiple people deploying the Location Tracker application to Bluemix do not run into naming collisions.
 However, this will cause a new route to be created for your application each time you deploy to Bluemix.
 To prevent this from happening, replace `${random-word}` with a hard coded (but unique) value.

-#### Configuring

-Services created within Bluemix are automatically added to the `VCAP_SERVICES` environment variable for your app on Bluemix.
-Therefore, no further configuration is needed.
-You now have a fully-functioning Location Tracker application deployed to Bluemix!

 ### Running Locally